jianlinwei/JotMobile/README.md

 ------------------------------------
 -Written in Java using Android Studio

--Date of estimated completion is sometime in March 2014
+-Date of estimated completion is sometime in April 2014

 -Target platform: [?????]